www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_eeoc.md

   },
   "disability_status": {
     "id": 1,
-    "description": "Yes, I have a disability (or previously had a disability)" },
+    "description": "Yes, I have a disability, or have a history/record of having a disability" },
   "submitted_at": "2017-01-29T15:09:46.806Z"
 }